Creating a Task Server

 Domain Name

 If you are happy with the Task Server domain name ending in .taskserver.net, the device can automatically create DNS entries and HTTPS certificates.
+This is only applicable if port 443 will be exposed publicly (i.e. you will NOT use an ELB or ALB in front of your EC2).

 For example, you can choose a domain name yourcompany.taskserver.net and configure the task server for this domain, the Server will automatically become available on this domain and as HTTPS.